luatil/100-days-of-cuda/README.md

 #### Day 50

-Wrote a CLI tool for generating
+Wrote a CLI tool for generating a circle with a SDF.
+The circle generation and SDF are implemented using a Kernel.

 ### Notes